-Unlike Baba Ganoush, Baingan bharta is served hot, is a lot spicier and is a main course dish.
+Unlike Baba Ganoush, Baingan bharta is served hot, is a lot spicier, and is a main course dish.
 That's why it took some time for my taste buds to accept baba ganoush which is served cold and is mildly flavored in comparison to Indian eggplant bharta.

-Though now I love Baba Ganoush, Baingan bharta is still my favorite and today I will share its recipe with you.
+Though now I love Baba Ganoush, Baingan ka bharta is still my favorite, and today I will share its recipe with you.

-Even if you are an eggplant hater, I would highly recommend you to try it at least once.
+Even if you are an eggplant hater, I would highly recommend you trying this Indian style roasted eggplant dish once.

 In India also it's one of the favorite vegetarian recipes of many eggplant haters.